Making Sense of Media Network

-We want to collaborate with you to determine how the media literacy activities we are all undertaking might best work together.
-We also want to use our research as a foundation for developing the most effective media literacy interventions.
-We want the network to build and share evidence of UK adults’ and children’s understanding and use of electronic media, alongside Ofcom’s new Making Sense of Media Advisory Panel.
+We want to collaborate with you to explore how the media literacy activities we are all undertaking can best work together.
+We want to use our research and insights from across sectors as a foundation for developing the most effective initiatives and to inform media literacy policy.
+We want the network to continue to build and share evidence of UK adults’ and children’s understanding and use of electronic media.

-The network is still taking shape but there will be a range of ways to get involved.
+We aim to get as many new and existing Ofcom stakeholders with an interest in media literacy to join the network.
+You do not need to have a formal role in media literacy to join our network.
 Whether you simply want to hear more about media literacy activities and research, or you’re keen to take a more active role in discussions, events or working groups, we would like you to be part of the network.